itsducksss/Basic-Single-Interactable-NPC/README.md

 - [OnTriggerExit](https://docs.unity3d.com/ScriptReference/Collider.OnTriggerExit.html) in the script means that if the tag is not the "Player", that the player_detection is false.
 - {} is what is used to identify the start and end of a statement block.

+This just means that if we collide with the sphere with this script (and the player has the "Player" tag) the collider will check if the object has the "Player" tag and if it does not the command will not occur even after pressing the "f" key.
+If the player presses the "f" key and is within the tigger collider of the sphere

 ![image](https://github.com/user-attachments/assets/e92ae03f-d562-43da-aae5-bebaa06c0a58)

 Before we play the scene, we make sure that the Player detect sphere has a sphere collider.
 We then edit the collider so that the collider is a trigger that means that it has the abilities to trigger another action to occur.
 We also look to see if the player capsule has the tag of "Player".
-If it does not have the tag then the interaction will not trigger, which in this case means that no dialouge will pop-up.
+If it does not have the "Player" tag then the interaction will not trigger, which in this case means that no dialouge will pop-up, but if it does the first if stement will happen and the text will print Haaii in the console.

 https://github.com/user-attachments/assets/de4cbb52-bfe5-4d67-bb42-61330bdd5298